Financial-Times/x-dash/components/x-audio/readme.md

 ## Usage

-This component exports both the plain UI component and the default is the redux-connected component, ready to play audio.
+This component exports both the plain UI component and  default is a factory function which returns the working audio player (under the hood this is the plain UI component hooked up to the redux store).

 ```jsx
 import React from 'react';